 As a former douche-magnet myself, I can now spot a “douchebag” (a label that’s interchangeable with jerk, player, prick, dick or twat) from 100 meters.
 And it breaks my heart every time another woman is crying her eyes out to me after being screwed over by this type of man.
 Now, just to be clear, women can be douchebags too.
 A douchebag is someone who treats people badly.

 Here is my best advice to help you realise why you are attracted to them, how to avoid or get rid of a douche and save yourself a whole lot of pain.

-First of all, I think it’s important to realize why you are attracted to men that make you feel rejected and unloved.
+First of all, I think it’s important to realise why you are attracted to people that make you feel rejected and unloved.
 You are the one choosing them, after all.
 After years of therapy and then in my training to become a therapist myself, I found the answer (most of the time) lies in your childhood and your subconscious.
-We learn what love is from our home environments and in relationships we gravitate towards the familiar.
+We learn what love is from our home environments and in relationships, we gravitate towards the familiar.